-The FoV is at 78-degrees, which is a tad smaller the Brio.
-As noted earlier, the picture quality is great and doesn't need any additional tweakin.
+The FoV is at 78-degrees, which is a tad smaller than the Brio.
+As noted earlier, the picture quality is great and doesn't need any additional tweaking.

 Along with the above, you also get the option to tweak the picture quality, type of frames (PIP or side-by-side), or switch between different FPS settings.

 One of the drawbacks of this camera is that the USB-C cable is built into the device.
 So if somehow manage to break the cable, the odds are that you might have to switch over to a new device.

 If you are looking for a plain webcam with great mics and minus all the fuss, you can't go wrong with the Ausdom AF640 1080 Webcam.
 This one is priced below $90 and packs a FoV of 90-degrees, and omnidirectional mike and lets you record at Full HD.
 Thanks to a flexible neck, you can even turn it 360 degrees.
 Cool, right?